lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 As we saw above, the verification of a certificate becomes more complex once the CA is allowed to change its key.
-This is also true for revocation checks as the CA may have signed the CRL using a newer private key than the one within the user's PSE.
+This is also true for revocation checks as the CA may have signed the CRL using a newer private key than the one within the user's TEE.

 The analysis of the alternatives is the same as for certificate verification.